0208 087 1622

 The Grenfell Tower tragedy in 2017 sparked a crucial shift in building safety regulations, culminating in the Building Safety Act 2022.
 This blog delves into one of the key requirements of the Act, focusing on safety case reporting for higher-risk buildings (HRBs) in England.

-Building the Safety Case:
+The Building Safety Case

 The first step is gathering vital information.
 This includes: